Skip to content

-Use Cloudflare Pages as origin
+Use Pages as an origin for Load Balancing

 This tutorial is intended as an introductory example of how you can leverage Cloudflare's global traffic management.